tomvanbraeckel/yamcs.github.com/docs/api/Download_Parameter_Data.md

 </table>

-### Media Type

-In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data by setting the HTTP `Accept` header to `text/csv`.

 ### Response

 The response will be a stream of individual parameters.
 When using Protobuf, every parameter is delimited by its byte size.

+### CSV

+In addition to the usual support for JSON and Protobuf, the response for this particular resource can be made to output CSV data in one of these ways:

+1. Add the HTTP header: `Accept: text/csv`
+1. Add a query parameter to the URI: `format=csv`